PanMartinez/projects-manager/README.md

 ## Overview

 This project is an API designed to manage **projects**, which in this context represent **plots of land**.
 The API allows users to create, read, update, list, and delete projects.
 Each project is analyzed using **satellite imagery** captured within a specified date range.

-The API is built using **FastAPI** and persists project data in a **relational database**.
+The API is built using **FastAPI** and persists project data in a **PostgresQL**.
 The architecture is designed to be extensible, allowing future additions of endpoints and functionalities.

 ## Features